sherwyn/eecs-486-humor-detection/README.md

 $ python classify_reviews.py
 ```
 #### get_user_biz_from_reviews.py
-This program takes yelp_academic_dataset_user.json and yelp_academic_dataset_business.json and generates files needed for the next two programs to run.
-We've already included the output files of this program in /BizAnalysis and /UserAnalysis, since this program takes a while to run.
+This program generates files needed for the next two programs to run.
+The datasets are too large for us to include in this repository, but can be downloaded at https://www.yelp.com/dataset_challenge
+We've already included the output of this program in /BizAnalysis and /UserAnalysis
 Output: funny_filename_users.json, nonfunny_filename_users.json, funny_filename_bizs.json, nonfunny_filename_bizs.json
 ```sh
 $ python get_user_biz_from_reviews.py data/yelp_funny_a.json data/yelp_nonfunny_a.json